50 Cleaning Secrets to Make Your Home Shine

 Countertop gap filler

 If crumbs, papers, or even flatware falls into the gap between your countertop and refrigerator, fill the void with nearly invisible plastic tubing.
 Clear tubing is available at home centers in several widths starting at 1/8 in and will help you clean house fast since you won’t be searching for crumbs.
-Find out how often you should really be cleaning your fridge.

 Remove tough grime with less scrubbing